EDUCBA Logo

 Below is the parameter description syntax of extensions.

-• Name of extension: At the time of loading the extension, we need to define the extension’s name in PostgreSQL.
+• Name of Extension: When loading the Extension, we need to define the Extension’s name in PostgreSQL.

-• With schema: This is defined as load the extensions with specified schema; if we have not defined any schema, then extensions will load the currently connected schema.
+• With schema: This is defined as load the extensions with specified schema; if we have not expressed any schema, then extensions will load the currently connected schema.

-• Drop extension: We can drop a loaded extension by using the drop extension command.
+• Drop extension: We can drop a loaded extension using the command.

-• The old version of the extension: This is defined as creating an extension in PostgreSQL by using a version of the extension in PostgreSQL.
+• The old version of the Extension: This is defined as creating an extension in PostgreSQL by using an understanding of the Extension in PostgreSQL.

-• If not exist: While using the if not exist keyword, it will not show the error while the same extension is present in the database.
+• If not exist: Using the if a not live keyword will not show the error while the same Extension is in the database.
 At the same time, the notice is issued.

 How do Extensions Work in PostgreSQL?

-• If we need extra functions and operators in PostgreSQL simultaneously, we have to load a specified extension in PostgreSQL.
+• If we need extra functions and operators in PostgreSQL simultaneously, we must load a specified extension in PostgreSQL.

 psql -U db_test -d testing